notrobintaylor/fx_llll/README.md

 **mod direction** offers three modes: **+** (high register value pushes the parameter up), **-** (high register value pushes it down), and **+ & -** (bipolar – the register swings both ways from the base value).

 **pitch glide** controls the transition time when delay times change.
 At 500 ms (default), time changes produce audible tape-speed pitch shifts – the buffer content plays back faster or slower as the read head catches up.
 Lower values make the transition quicker and more abrupt.
 Higher values stretch it out into subtle, long detuning.
 At 0 ms, changes are instant (clicks possible).
-Only visible when mod target is **time div** or **tap time** – for all other targets, **slew rate** is shown instead.
+Only visible when assign target is **time div** or **tap time** – for all other targets, **slew rate** is shown instead.
 The two are mutually exclusive because combining pitch glide with parameter slew produces unpredictable interactions.

 **step rate** includes slower rates: **4/1** and **2/1**.
 At 60 BPM, 4/1 means one TM step every 16 seconds – the register shifts at geological speed.